Discover more from Elated Pixelations

 I could go on but I’ll stop here.

 For while this might sound like a historical piece, it’s not.
-I’m providing a sketch of that history in order to show where and why these disconnects happened, in my opinion.
+I’m simply providing a sketch of that history in order to show where and why these disconnects happened, in my opinion.

 So Related Yet So Disconnected

 Disconnect #1 - Crypto forced practitioners to level up or sink.
 Even if you weren’t a TA master, you developed an instinct to follow good takes on the market.
 Not necessarily to buy or sell, but simply to get one’s balance in a sea of volatility.
 Opening up an account on an exchange could be tedious; you had to pay attention to things you may have never before encountered, such as 2FA, or Google Authenticator or Authy apps.
 But these things could keep your funds safer, and SAFE are big letters in crypto.
 DeFi required more brains and boldness (and cash) than plain ol’ Crypto, so there’s the first disconnect.
 I say that because there are plenty of Crypto folks who didn’t participate at all in DeFi, not even the less risky activities such as staking, lending, and borrowing.
-I guess they thought it was all farming somehow.